camronh/Lottery-Tutorial/PART1.md

 We can use `npx hardhat test` to run the test.

-Lets add a few more tests but feel free to add any/all of the relevant tests from the [completed test file](https://github.com/camronh/Lottery-Tutorial/blob/Part1/test/Lottery.js).
+Let's add a few more tests but feel free to add any/all of the relevant tests from the [completed test file](https://github.com/camronh/Lottery-Tutorial/blob/Part1/test/Lottery.js).

 ```JavaScript
 describe("Lottery", function () {